PolySync/polysync-core-c-examples/socket_reader/README.md

 ### socket_reader

-This is a simple example to show UDP socket communication in PolySync, using the Socket API.
+This is a simple example to show UDP socket communication in PolySync using the Socket API.

-This examle reads data from a UDP socket.
+This example reads data from a UDP socket.

 ### Dependencies